Daniel Blaufuks with David Campany

 Is it photography itself that is being memorialized in your projects, a kind of working through of the privileged place once given to the photographic image as a token of the past?
 I ask this because my students, and more so my young children don’t seem to have this relation to photography.
 They see it more as a token of exchange than of memory.
 There’s not that great endowment of the still image with the weight of history.
 For example your book Terezin begins with an image of a room you saw in a book by the writer WG Sebald and ends with you having followed its threads to a wartime ghetto.
 Reading it I felt two things.
 The first was the sensation of being with a ‘curious researcher’, as your friend put it.
 The second was a realization of the immense historical burden placed on the still image, which it can barely carry.

 But so is text or even a single word burdened.
 We can regard it as a simple note or as a powerful transmission device.
 Photography is an alphabet, so to speak, which contains many possibilities of depth.
 I agree, although our relation with the medium is quickly changing, as it becomes more and more fluid, not only in the making through digital cameras, but in easy sharing through the internet.
-But not every writing is necessarily literature and not every photograph needs to carry that burden you mentioned.
+But not every piece of writing is necessarily literature, and not every photograph needs to carry that burden you mentioned.
 The question is, if we are capable of reading the language the photographer is writing, is it a song or an aria?
 Cinema, in a way, is going through the same period of interrogation, as we lose the habit of seeing it on screens and among strangers, and therefore are losing the reverence we once had for it.
 I cannot work with photography ignoring its ancient power of becoming something like an instant memory of the present.
 So I think I am also constantly questioning that same power, that lost aura.

 In many of your projects that questioning takes the form of a movement, often restless, cursive and curious between one image and the next and the next.
 Can you say something about this?
 How much of your work is constructed in the editing and sequencing?
 And how much do your projects evolve in the course of shooting and editing?